Multimodal

 • Reported ~1T parameters with sparse MoE activation.

-• Multimodal roadmap across text, image, and video.
+• Multimodal support across text, image, and video workflows.

 Pricing